DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 I recommend that you do this on a private server.

-# if you have a problem does not detect the pizza.
+# If you have a problem does not detect the pizza.
-what you can try then is to replace the images in the pizza folder.
+What you can try then is to replace the images in the pizza folder.

 # Virustotal.
-it will be false flagged as a trojan.
+It will be false flagged as a trojan.

-because it can move your mouse and it takes a screenshot which it uses to find out what the Pizza is.
+Because it can move your mouse and it takes a screenshot which it uses to find out what the Pizza is.

-and because it is not signed.
+And because it is not signed.

 ![bild](https://github.com/DisguisedOwI/Pizza-Bakery-Fram-Bot/assets/92737576/a543b69d-a17d-4d07-9f8c-fef89087066a)